Welcome to the Center for Environmental & Urban Studies!

 Bamboo Cabinets - Bamboo is an eco-friendly choice since it regenerates and reaches maturity in five or six years where it can grow to a height of 80 feet.
 Bamboo is harder than many hardwoods, swells less, has a high density of fiber, and absorbs less moisture and wears better than hardwood.
 Use of this product reduces consumption of non-renewable materials.

 No VOC paint - Volatile Organic Compounds (VOC’s) are toxins that contribute to the pollution of indoor air, which is one of the top five hazards to human health.
 New environmental regulations and consumer demand have led to low or zero-VOC paints and finishes.
 These paints are cost-effective, durable, and less harmful to the environment and people's healths.
-All paints in the CEUS are zero-VOC.
+All the paints in the CEUS are zero-VOC.

 Alternative Chemical Display - Provides education on alternative chemical use.

-Zero Waste - You'll notice that we have a very little trash.
+Zero Waste - You'll notice that we have very little trash.
 Due to conscientious behavior on part of our staff and visitors we recycle, compost, or reuse as much as possible.

 Reusable Dishware and Cutlery - Allows staff to avoid using disposables and encourages us to bring our meals from home which is cheaper, healthier, and better for the environment.